Endangering the welfare of a child Attorney in Middlesex County

 What is Endangering the Welfare of a Child in New Jersey?

 The New Jersey statute that prohibits endangering the welfare of a child, NJSA 2C:24-4, is divided into two major sub-parts.
 The first component broadly criminalizes endangering the welfare of a child through sexual abuse and sexual misconduct.
 The second part addresses child endangerment caused by neglect or non-sexual abuse, for example, driving under the influence with a child in the vehicle.
-The following addresses each type of child endagerment in greater detail.
+The following addresses each type of child endangerment in greater detail.

 Endangering the Welfare of a Child through Sexual Conduct